bowman2001/perplex/exampleSite/content/doc/overview/concept/index.md

 The theme is as self-sufficient as reasonably possible.
 Fonts and libraries are included, some libraries for plugins are retrieved from the secure and GDPR-compliant CDN <https://jsdelivr.com>.

 Recent copies of all module dependencies are available in the {$_vendor} folder for an easy start with the theme.
 No other installations than the extended binary (for WEBP) of a very recent Hugo release and the theme are required.

-To stay up to date with the ongoing theme development, the installation of a GoLang environment is certainly more convenient than manual downloads.
+The installation of a [GoLang environment](https://go.dev/dl/) to include the theme as a Hugo module from its repository is certainly more convenient than repeated manual downloads if you want to follow the ongoing development.

 ## Support & development